 I watched Neil Armstrong and Buzz Aldrin post the flag and saluted along with them.
 They started to move around on the Moon, I went downstairs to my old room.
 Moving slowly, uncertainly, as though the gravity was strange.
 I sat at my old desk.
 It seemed small.
 I opened the drawer.
 There was a letter I had written to a girl friend before leaving for Vietnam two years ago.
 The handwriting did not look familiar, the sentiments seemed silly now.
 I read the letter through, refolded it and put it back in the drawer.
 My mom was watching me.
 I looked at her.
 In some ways I had forgotten that I had a mother.
 It would take time to readjust.

 Neil, Buzz and I were exploring a strange new world together.
 They were on the Moon, but I was much farther away than that.

-The world of peaceful exploration and the world of smoke and death were light years away from each other, and yet, in the years that have passed, those two made a smoother reentry transition than I did.
+This world of peaceful exploration and that world of smoke and death were light years from each other, and yet, in the years that have passed, those two made a much smoother reentry transition than I did.
 To this day I still expect rooms to explode.
 I still expect sudden violence.
 I learned to get along and to prosper, but I still can’t ride on a boat without distant thoughts and still can’t look around at night without a sense of worry, still concerned with ambush.

 On every meaningful milestone of the Moon Landing there are always those TV specials that show the first footfall.
 The lander coming in, the dust blowing up, and the famous, simple quote from the First Man on the Moon.

-Like those footprints in the Moon dust, those faces are imprinted in my mind.
+Those faces, like those footprints in the Moon’s dust, are imprinted on my mind.

 Like Neil and Buzz, I remember where I’ve been, and footprints aren’t all I’ve left behind.